Expressivity of Emergent Language is a Trade-off between Contextual Complexity and Unpredictability: Introduction

-Intuitively, the speaker's messages must convey different levels of information for listeners to complete their task in these two different types of games.
-The reconstruction game requires speakers to express all the details about the original observation such that listeners can perfectly reconstruct it.
-Listeners in referential games, however, can differentiate the observation from distractors as long as messages from speakers encode some unique feature of it.
-Experiments with human participants show that emergent languages are sensitive to the requirements of the communicative tasks for which they are used, with languages developing in which only necessary information is encoded \citep{winters2018contextual}.
-Since languages are used to complete tasks \citep{wittgenstein2009philosophical}, we argue that it is necessary to explore how to facilitate an emergent language that is universally helpful for completing various types of games.
-For the purposes of the paper, we refer to such ability to encode task-relevant information about input space (e.g. structure, dimensionality, distribution of samples) as expressivity.
-In this work, we are going to explore this concept under the framework of DL-based language games.
+It is reasonable to assume that listeners in referential games can differentiate the target object from the other distractors in the context as long as the speaker's message encodes some unique feature of the target.
+Therefore, the speaker's messages must convey a different amount of information for listeners to complete their task in games where candidates are similar in different degrees.
+For example, to distinguish two very similar candidates, e.g. blue wide-stripped shirt and blue narrow-stripped shirt, it requires more information about the target to be encoded by the speaker's message than to distinguish a shirt from a cup.
+Experiments with human participants show that emergent languages are sensitive to the requirements of the communicative tasks for which they are used, with languages developing in which only the necessary discriminatory information is encoded \citep{winters2018contextual}.
+Following \cite{kirby2015compression}, we refer to such ability to encode information about input space (e.g. structure, dimensionality, distribution of samples) as \textbf{expressivity}.
+In this work, we explore the factors that influence expressivity in the framework of DL-based referential games, and we argue that it is important to understand these factors such that agents could develop languages that are effective enough for completing various tasks.

-As an initial step, we first propose a definition of partial orders between expressivity of emergent languages (Section~\ref{ssec:define_expressivity}), and we also explore the determining factors for expressivity.
-It has been shown by \citet{winters2018contextual} that the predictability of the context shapes the degree of signal autonomy\footnote{The degree of \textit{signal autonomy} refers to the capacity for \textit{utterances} used in a natural language to be interpreted without contextual knowledge \citep{wray2007consequences}.} in human experiments, which means that the information which can be inferred out from an emergent language does not need to be encoded by speakers.
-Therefore, in DL-based language games, we propose the following hypothesis about the determining factors for expressivity: